Monday, 7 July 2014

 For our first course we chose the buffet of crudités, which we shared.
 It contained melon, boiled eggs, a herb terrine, mushrooms and various grated vegetables enclosed in a glistening sauce.

-It was not the best dish of crudités that we had ever had, but also also not the worst, and it was a real pleasure to be sitting in such a civilised room with its pink tablecloths, graceful drapes and chandeliers, and the murmur of other diners around us.
+It was not the best dish of crudités that we had ever had, but also also not the worst, and it was a real pleasure to be sitting in such a civilised room with its pink tablecloths, graceful drapes and lights, and the murmur of other diners around us.

 We enjoyed it especially because of the contrast with the night before.
 Accompanying this we had the superior house wine – it came in two grades at this establishment – and the usual basket of bread.